 As I mentioned before, you can still get results with less power but it will likely take more time to achieve them.

-If you are really interested in weight loss and maximizing the benefits of the whole body vibration therapy then this machine will be the best for you.
+If you are really interested in weight loss and maximizing the benefits of whole-body vibration therapy, then this machine will be the best for you.

 The Best Whole Body Vibration Machine for Peripheral Neuropathy and Plantar Fasciitis

 Lastly, it’s worth pointing out that if weight loss isn’t your goal, you can still get many of the benefits of whole-body vibration therapy by using a supine vibration therapy machine.

 This is the model that I use for patients who have peripheral neuropathy and plantar fasciitis and differs from the whole-body vibration machines in that it is targeted and designed for use in the feet.

 It will still send vibrations throughout the body, but will not work quite as well as the others for the WHOLE body.

 The advantages to this machine are that it is more portable and smaller than the other machines and is directed toward patients with medical conditions located in the feet (peripheral neuropathy, plantar fasciitis, etc.).

 You can see an example of a review below: